Yinxi Liu

 prof_pic.png

-My research provides (in)formal specifications of undesirable behaviors in various programs, significantly reducing the complexities involved in analyzing these programs for certain security risks.
+My research provides (in)formal models of undesirable behaviors in various programs, significantly reducing the complexities involved in analyzing these programs for certain security risks.

 This leads to a broad array of related topics in computer security, programming languages, software engineering, and algorithms & complexity, such as security audit, program analysis, test-input generation, and worst-case complexity of algorithms.